NullPounce/pounce-keys/README.md

 # android-keylogger java listener update! (thank you for my first star! much appreciated, still cleaning things up in here.

-# THE FILTER NOW WORKS 100%, you wont get the same message in all tabs now

 # Listener Features

 ✅ reads hidden notifications in locked state